 With a water-fed setup, you won’t need a ladder and can get the same job done in half the time.
 The best part is if you decide you want to pursue one in the beginning if you have the funds, you can.
 But keep in mind most pros will advise you to walk before you run.
 It may be in your best interest to get familiar with the basics and then step up to the more high-tech professional window cleaning supplies.

 As for the water purification system, there are two types

 Deionizing: Resin is used to charge the particles in the water and eliminate any metallurgic properties.

 Reverse Osmosis and Deionization: This is mandatory if you work in an area high in minerals like calcium and magnesium.
-It works in 3 parts by running the water first through the reverse osmosis filtration, then carbon, and finally the deionizing to strip away anything that will be harsh on a window surface to leave crystal clear water.
+It works in 3 parts running the water first through the reverse osmosis filtration, then carbon, and finally, the deionizing to strip away anything that will be harsh on a window surface to leave crystal clear water.

 An excellent squeegee and a few good microfiber towels, or even a filtration system, are only second to the most crucial window cleaning supplies are you and your attitude.
 Dress to impress, be polite, and respect the client’s property.

 The customer isn’t just paying for the window service, they’re also paying for the A+ customer service you bring to the table.